Just lately the term ‘blogging voice’ seems to be popping up everywhere. What does it mean?

 I did not have a blogging voice when I started out, and I’m still only developing it now.

 After years of writing reports and presentations in the corporate world I’d become great at writing ‘corporate speak’ – constant use of the passive voice and making sure I never committed to anything.

 But that doesn’t work online, and it particularly doesn’t work for the informal world of blogging.

 To stand out, to be noticed, you need to be identifiable.
 And to be identifiable you need to have a personality.

 Your blogging voice is one of the ways you express your personality online.

 Compare your blog to your home.
-Is your home nicely decorated, well laid out and are you friendly and welcoming when people drop in?
+Your home is probably nicely decorated, well laid out and you’re friendly and welcoming when people drop in.

 Make your blog the same.
 It will encourage people to come back.

 Think about how you say things when you talk to your friends.
 And then write the same way on your blog.